GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step02/Tutorial.rst

    in some solvers (finite element solvers), but it is best to avoid such situations and label elements according to their actual shape.
    Butterfly cells, flat cells, negative or zero volume cells will cause problems.
- - **the mesh needs to be conformal:** in 3D, this means that neighboring grid blocks have to share exactly a complete face.
+ - **The mesh needs to be conformal:** in 3D, this means that neighboring grid blocks have to share exactly a complete face.
 Note that corner-point grids do not have this requirement and neighboring blocks can be offset.
    When importing grids